 What is Daigaku Imo?

-The cooked sweet potatoes are tender, while the sugar syrup glaze is gooey, and parched black sesame seeds are typically added as a finishing touch.
-If you want to know the recipe in detail, just google it, and many results pop up.
+If you want to know the recipe in detail, let’s google it, and many results will pop up.

 Sweet Potato Frappuccino

-The sweet potato sauce with a Daigaku Imo flavor was mellow and paired well with the base vanilla cream frappuccino, and the black sesame seeds and Daigaku Imo bits were nice accents giving the sherbet different textures.
+Meanwhile, the black sesame seeds and Daigaku Imo bits served as a nice accent giving the sherbet different textures.